jez/tufte-pandoc-jekyll/README.md

 For a demo, see <https://jez.io/talks/>.

-## Features specific to tufte-crossref-jekyll
+## Features

-This fork introduces some changes to the style sheets that are meant to provide support for using **tufte-pandoc-jekyll** alongside [Pandoc-crossref].
-Otherwise, this project attempts to match the style, features, and version numbering of **tufte-pandoc-jekyll**.
-In short what it does is to:
+This version introduces some changes to the style sheets that are meant to provide support for using **tufte-pandoc-css** alongside [Pandoc-crossref].

 [Pandoc-crossref]: https://lierdakil.github.io/pandoc-crossref/